 The year-on-year tuition fees for courses set in line with the maximum Government tuition fee cap will rise with any subsequent inflationary increase in the fee cap approved by Parliament.
 The University will publish information about the level of any inflationary increase on its website following a government announcement.

-The year-on-year tuition fees for all other undergraduate and postgraduate courses, where the UK Government does not set the tuition fees, will rise each year during the course in line with RPI for September.
+The year-on-year tuition fees for all other undergraduate and postgraduate courses, where the UK Government does not set the tuition fees, will rise each year during the course in line with the initial release of the Retail Price Index (RPI) for September, two years prior to the academic year for which the fees are being agreed.
+The University will publish information about the level of any inflationary increase on its website following the publication of the Office of National Statistics.

 You may have to meet other costs in addition to your tuition fees.
 It depends on your course.